 The folk proverbs are distinguished by their eloquence and match the words to the appropriate situation: “it is like being dressed in seven souls” (Lubani 741).

-The Concept of Folk Songs
+The Concept of Folksongs

 Al-ʿAnatil defines the “folk song” (volkslied) as a poem of unknown origin with music and lyrics.
-Folk songs originated among the masses in the past and remain in circulation for a long time (Bayn al-Fulklūr 245).
+Folk songs originated among the masses in the past and remained in circulation for a long time (Bayn al-Fulklūr 245).
 They are characterized by a myriad of social phenomena and can often more effectively express folk customs, traditions, and rituals than can more eloquent poetry.
-This is due to folk songs’ closeness to society on the one hand, and their association with social norms and traditions on the other hand (ʿAlawwish 62).
+This is due to folk songs’ closeness to society on the one hand and their association with social norms and traditions on the other hand (ʿAlawwish 62).
 In contrast, Hassuna defines folk songs as an offshoot of folk literature, as folk songs are clearly connected to the environment in which they are circulated and to the circumstances in which they are sung before they gain widespread acceptance.
 Khuri adds that the most important distinguishing traits of folk songs are their direct connection to the melody, vocal performance, and the activation of movement (al-Fulklūr 44).

 Folk Song Characteristics

-ʿAli al-Khalili presents the most important folk song characteristics, namely the brevity of sentences and the use of old folk melodies, with their distinct communicative style.
+ʿAli al-Khalili presents the most important folk song characteristics, namely, the brevity of sentences and the use of old folk melodies, with their distinct communicative style.
 Within each melody are words relayed in colloquial Arabic.
 He adds that folk songs rely on their words for impact, with each song having a specific musical style based on the various meters of its poetry.
 Furthermore, he maintains that folk songs are characterized by their linguistic simplicity and delicate elocution, as they have no known composer or author, nor known date of composition (Aghānī 23).

 Palestinian Folk Songs

-Hassuna defines Palestinian folk songs as an art form within the realm of popular literature that originated in the colloquial Palestinian dialect and were created by one or more conveyers of heritage from the past.
-These songs resonated about the Palestinians, as they expressed what Palestinians truly cared about.
+Hassuna defines Palestinian folk songs as an art form within the realm of popular literature that originated in the colloquial Palestinian dialect and were created by one or more conveyors of heritage from the past.
+These songs resonated among the Palestinians, as they expressed what Palestinians truly cared about.
 As a result, they spread and were passed down from generation to generation.
 Ultimately, they were to become anonymous, belonging to the people and expressing their collective emotions (25–26).
 They are characterized by concise phrases, catchy melodies, and strong rhythms (al-Khalili Aghānī 23).

 Khuri notes that Palestinian folk songs have gone through several stages, including the classical, romantic, realist, and socialist realism periods.
-Between the period spanning 1948–67 during which the Palestinian people witnessed al-Nakba and the “setback of June,” Palestinian folk songs conveyed the national struggle, focusing on themes of migration, exile and yearning for the homeland (Hassuna 376).
+Between the period spanning 1948–67 during which the Palestinian people witnessed al-Nakba and the “setback of June,” Palestinian folk songs conveyed the national struggle, focusing on themes of migration, exile, and yearning for the homeland (Hassuna 376).
 Nimr Sirhan presents several distinguishing features of Palestinian folk songs, including their prevalence and popularity in Palestinian society, their oral transmission, and their anonymity (Mawsūʿat 52–83, but see also ʿAlawwish 11–20 and Khuri al-Maṣādir 70–72).

-Chapter References
+References

 ʿAbbas, Ibrahim.
 Fīl-Mawrūth al-Shaʿbī al-Filasṭīnī.
 Muʾassat al-ʿUruba lil-Tibaʿa wal-Nashr wal-Iʿlan, 1989.